Are you one of the people with vivid dreams every night? Read on.

 You might be…stressed

-Stress is definitely something that can cause vivid dreams every night.
+Stress is definitely something that can cause you to have vivid dreams frequently or even every night.
 It doesn’t matter what it is that causes the stress, be it a near-death experience, work troubles, family politics, or the like.

 These types of problems can often lead to extremely vivid dreams every night, many of which can be very negative and intense.
 Nightmares can be triggered by seemingly the smallest amounts of stress, although interestingly, what people have found is that the vivid dreams are not necessarily bad, and they are not necessarily linked to the business at hand.

 This can refer to either the drug abuse itself or the withdrawals from said drugs.
 Vivid dreams have been linked to the use and abuse of such drugs as Lariam, the various types of barbiturates, anti-depressants and narcotics.

 Alcohol is another drug that causes vivid dreaming.
 Unfortunately, these types of vivid dreams are more likely to be unpleasant, leading people to be disturbed.